terasakisatoshi/chainer-food-101-revised/README.md

    - Multi GPU training is supported
      - `$ python train.py --device 0 1`
    - add notebook to observe dataset
+- You'll notice Chainer is easy to read/write even create Pythonic code rather than other Deep Learning Framework.

 # How to train